emmt/ScientificCameras.jl/README.md

 cam = open(SomeCameraModel)
 ```

-Third, you want to configure the camera:
+Third, you configure the camera:

 ```julia
 setdecimation!(cam, 1, 1) # no sub-sampling